JustinProbyn/climbing-website/README.md

 No branches were used as I worked on this alone.

+Login details to test are justin@probyn.com (PW: justin).
+You can, however, create a new account on the website as well.

 P.S.
 I realise my commit messages (or lack thereof) are not sufficient enough or in the correct format.
 Something I learnt after the fact.